 The Attendance Officer is Mrs C Miller.
-Please feel free to call me on (020 8804 1906) or email email@example.com to discuss any matters relating to attendance.
+Please feel free to call her on (020 8804 1906) or email email@example.com to discuss any matters relating to attendance.

 We attach great importance to our work on improving school attendance in line with targets set by both the Local Authority and the Government.
 To this end, attendance is monitored very closely.
 Schools that work hard to improve attendance, like ours, have seen a measurable improvement in attainment.